mborus/requirements-txt/readme.md

 Install it for all users if you can, if not, just for you.

 Go with the defaults.
 (Do not select to add it on the Path, it's not necessary)

+👉 Python 3.14 was released 2025-10-08.
+Since not all libraries support it yet, there's a `requirements_314.txt` with what's installable with the others commented out.
+Over the next weeks I'll retry and add back what works.

 Create a virtual directory